If you already have Photoshop on your laptop, you can follow the following steps to turn a photo into a realistic drawing!

 When you open the Layers panel, on the top-left corner, you will see the blend mode as Normal, which is by default.
 Change this to colour dodge.

 You should now see the Background copy 2 photo become almost completely white!

 Convert this 3rd layer into a smart object

-Before we apply the main sketch effect using Gaussian blur, we have to change this layer into a smart object.
+Before applying the main sketch effect using Gaussian blur, we must change this layer into a smart object.
 This will keep the layer fully editable, and the changes won’t become permanent.

-So, when we apply the Gaussian blur filter, we will still have the option of going back and adjusting the settings as we require.
+So, when we apply the Gaussian blur filter, we can still go back and adjust the settings as we require.

 To change the layer into a smart layer, go to the Layers Panel, and click on the menu icon in the top-right corner.
 From that menu, you can select Convert to Smart Object.